strawberry-graphql/strawberry/docs/general/mutations.md

 # Mutations

-As opposed to queries, mutation in GraphQL represent operation that cause writes and/or side effects on the server.
-For example you can have a mutation that sends an email or a mutation that creates a user.
+As opposed to queries, mutations in GraphQL represent operations that modify server-side data and/or cause side effects on the server.
+For example, you can have a mutation that creates a user or a mutation that sends an email.
+Like in queries, they accept parameters, can return data or include nested fields as well.

-Like queries mutation can return data, and they also accept parameters.
+This can be useful for fetching the new state of an object after an update.

 Let's implement a mutation that is supposed to send an email:

 ```python
 import strawberry